lauhard/cf-helper/README.md

 ### `CFCache` - Cache API Helper

 The `CFCache` class provides a simple interface for the Cloudflare Cache API.
-In the previous version of the README, this was incorrectly named `CFCacheResponse`.
-The correct class name is `CFCache`.

 **Create an instance of `CFCache`:**